New Langroid server-takeover flaw CVE-2026-54769 (CVSS 10.0): AI-written code gives unauth RCE — update to 0.65.2

 Summary

-CVE-2026-25879 in Langroid is a flaw where AI-written SQL ran without inspection, letting prompt injection exfiltrate the database and, depending on configuration, hijack the server itself.
-The CVSS is 9.8.
-The fixed v0.63.0 now defaults to read-only and blocks dangerous statements.
-If SQLChatAgent is exposed to external input, update as the top priority and narrow the database privileges given to the AI.
+The response is clear.
+Update to 0.65.2 or later, keep the components that have the AI write code or SQL away from untrusted input, narrow the privileges given to the AI, and isolate the runtime.
 The more you delegate to AI, the more the breadth of its privileges becomes the blast radius of an incident.
 Designing on the premise that "the AI's output is not trusted," inserting human inspection in front of the execution path, is the basic way to prevent this class of incident.
+We will report again if new signs of exploitation emerge.